tristengoodz/pysura/README.rst

 Linux - It should work on Linux, it is untested.
 Let me know!

-Windows - I think so, but please let me know!
+Windows - With minor updates it should work.
+I think the majority of the deployer works, but it might run into issues on the Firebase and Flutterfire CLI's.

 What is Pysura?
 ===============